Fray Bentos (food brand): 1968–2013

 Brooke Bond Liebig was acquired by Unilever in 1984.
 In 1993, the Campbell Soup Company bought Fray Bentos from Unilever's Brooke Bond division.
-The Hackney plant was closed in the same year and production moved to Campbell's own factory in King's Lynn.
+The Hackney plant was closed in the same year and production moved to Campbell's factory in King's Lynn.

 Campbell's subsequently transferred its rights to the brand in the UK to Premier Foods as part of the sale of Campbell's UK operations in 2006.
 However, Campbell's continues to manufacture and sell steak and kidney pies in Australia under the Fray Bentos brand name.
 Premier Foods closed the King's Lynn factory in 2007 and moved its Fray Bentos production to its factory in Long Sutton, Lincolnshire.

 In 2011, the Premier Foods canning division, including Fray Bentos, was bought by Princes Group, but, following an Office of Fair Trading investigation, Princes were required to immediately sell off Fray Bentos on competition grounds.
 It was bought by Baxters, the current owners, who announced that production would transfer to its site at Fochabers in Scotland.
 The move was completed in 2013.